Comedians (Beavis and Butt-Head): Controversy

 On October 6, 1993 (exactly one month after the episode had aired), Austin Messner, a 5-year-old boy from Moraine, Ohio, burned down his family's trailer with a cigarette lighter, killing his 2-year-old sister.
 The boy's mother claimed that he had been watching the show prior to the incident, a claim refuted by neighbors who stated the family did not have cable.
 Regardless, this episode in particular was blamed, due to the similarities between the plot and the incident.
-The following week, MTV decided to move the show to 10:30 PM instead of 7:00 PM and also decided to delete and omit fire references in future episodes.
+The following week, MTV decided to move the show to 10:30 PM instead of 7:00 PM, so that the show would be less likely to be watched by children at that time, and also decided to delete and omit fire references in future episodes and added a disclaimer.
 They extensively edited the episode before pulling it from broadcasting and locking it away in the MTV vault.

 In 2008, Messner himself would confirm that his family did not have cable at the time since it was unaffordable due to his mother's drug addiction, and that he had never seen an episode of the show, nor planned to.